 Foreshadowing vs flash forward

 A flash forward can be a form of foreshadowing, but it doesn’t have to be.
-Foreshadowing hints at the future; flash forwards show us the future.
-But a flash forward can be vague enough that it operates as a hint.
+If you want to define foreshadowing, it is best understood as a literary technique that hints at the future, whereas flash-forwards directly show events ahead.
+However, a flash forward can be vague enough that it operates as a hint.

 Foreshadowing Meaning